NCEAS/eml/docs/eml-semantic-annotations-primer.md

 ## annotations in /eml/additionalMetadata

+The `additionalMetadata` element is nested under the `eml` root element and contains metadata that is not suitable for other parts of the EML document.
+It is intended to extend EML to include metadata that is not already available in another part of the EML specification, or to include site- or system-specific extensions that are needed beyond the core metadata.
+The additional metadata contained in this field describes the element referenced in the `describes` element preceding it.
+The content of this field is any well-formed XML fragment.

 - describe how the `describes` element contains the `id` of the annotation subject
 - describe the propertyURI and valueURI elements in the annotation, the label attributes of these elements, and the content of these elements